 Establishing a broad and well-functioning bond market is a difficult and time-consuming process.
 In addition to forming the bond trading venues, a host of supporting institutions and regulatory developments are essential for the long-term viability of a bond market.
 Independent judicial institutions, creditor rights, accounting standards, prudent industry regulation, clear reporting requirements, independent rating agencies, and active market makers are all integral aspects of a functional and broadly utilized bond market.
 China has made great progress on many of these fronts, the best proof of which is the sheer size of the Chinese bond market today.
-Two decades ago, the Chinese bond market had 286 billion USD-equivalent in bonds outstanding, and less than 25 active issuers.1 Today it is the world’s third largest market, with 10.3 trillion USD-equivalent outstanding.2
+Two decades ago, the Chinese bond market had 286 billion USD-equivalent in bonds outstanding, and less than 25 active issuers.1 Today it is the world’s second largest market, with 15.0 trillion USD-equivalent outstanding.2

 This paper discusses the evolution of China’s bond market, highlighting recent developments and the myriad risks that accompany this large and growing asset class.
 In particular, the short-term maturity profile of the Chinese bond market is of concern, and confusing local ratings criteria as well as different notions of default risk make analysis of the Chinese bond market a challenging endeavor.
 However, considering the eventual inclusion of China into major global bond indices, this is an asset class that merits attention and understanding.
 Analysis of the issuers, terms, maturity, yields, and holders of these bonds as well as the regulatory environment highlights China’s progress on its path to creating a well-functioning bond market.
 The bond market in China is remarkable and unique in its design, implementation and growth; the evolution of this market may well become one of the most interesting and far-reaching developments in modern financial history.

 Part I. China’s Fixed Income Markets – History and Evolution